Jthebuilder123/Pocket-Track-App/replit.md

-# SubTracker - Subscription Management Tracker
+# PocketTrack - Subscription Management Tracker

 ## Overview
-SubTracker is a modern web application for tracking and managing recurring subscriptions.
+PocketTrack is a modern web application for tracking and managing recurring subscriptions.
 It helps users monitor their subscription spending, visualize costs by category, and stay on top of upcoming renewals.

 ## Features
 - **Passwordless Authentication**: Secure magic-link login via email with JWT tokens